New to climate change?

 The unequal impacts of taking action on climate change

 Reducing climate pollution greatly benefits everyone.
 Yet the way we achieve these reductions could either improve or worsen current patterns of inequity for marginalized groups.
-For example, a carbon tax that makes emitting greenhouse gas emissions expensive is a part of many climate proposals; climate justice would additionally demand that these taxes be structured in a way that protects low-income people who are already struggling to pay for gasoline, home heating/cooling, and other basic energy needs.6
+For example, a carbon tax that makes it expensive to emit greenhouse gases is a part of many climate proposals; climate justice would additionally demand that these taxes be structured in a way that protects low-income people who are already struggling to pay for gasoline, home heating and cooling, and other basic energy needs.6

 Climate justice as a movement